Venue: Wessex Room - The Corn Exchange, Market Place, Devizes, SN10 1HS. View directions

 Minutes of the Previous Meeting

-On the proposal of the Vice-Chairman, seconded by Cllr Dr Mathew, it was:
+On the proposal of the Chairman, seconded by Cllr Nash, it was:

-To approve the minutes of the previous meeting, held on 23 February 2023, as a true and correct record.
+To approve the minutes of the previous meeting, on 1 December 2022, as a true and correct record.

 Declarations of Interest